Igor-Vuk/ultimate-react-boilerplate/README_app.md

 ```

 `postcss-cssnext` supports all new css standards like variables.
 It also uses `autoprefixer` so we don't need to install it separately.

+## Express ##

+### View engine ###

+`app.set('views', path.join(__dirname, 'views'))`
+=> we change the path for where to look for static file
+`pp.set("view engine","ejs")`
+=> we tell express which view engine is going to be used
+`app.use(Express.static(path.join(__dirname, '../', 'dist')))`
+By default Express will not serve static files.
+It needs to be told explicitly where the static files are so that it can render them.
+What this does is tells Express that a directory called dist contains static content and files should be served directly when requested.
+The __dirname is the directory where the current file is located.

+### res.render and res.sendFile ###

+The render method works when we have a templating engine in use such as handlebars.js, jade or ejs.

+A templating engine is a node module assosiated with express (which some people refer to as an express plugin) which parses the template file and genereated the HTML output.

+The sendfile method simply sends the file to the client.

+If we were to use HTML file, there is nothing particularly to be parsed by the templating engine.
+So, the output of render is same as that of sendfile (i.e., the HTML written in the file).
+Hence, both produce the same result.

+## scripts inside package.json ##

+* We use `cross-env` to set and use environment variables across platforms (for example on Windows we set NODE_ENV with 'set' while on Mac it's different).
+By using cross-env we don't have to worry about that.
+* We also use `yarn-or-npm` so we can execute scripts with *yarn* or *npm*

 ## Bootstrap 4 ##